s-smits/ui-screenshot-to-prompt/README.md

 - Used for vision analysis; general analysis through GPT-4o and individual components through GPT-4o-mini
 - Required for component and design analysis

+2. **Anthropic/Openrouter API**
-2. **ANthropic/Opnerouter API
+2.
-- Creating the super prompt
-- ...
+- Used for creating detailed super prompts via Claude
+- Recommended for most accurate results

 ### System Requirements